purplebase/models/README.md

 ref.watch(query<Note>(authors: {'a1b2c3'}, since: DateTime.now().subtract(Duration(seconds: 5))));
 ```

-Every single event coming through this watcher comes from local storage and never from a relay directly.
+Every single model coming through this watcher comes from local storage and never from a relay directly.

-Also, every call by default hits nostr relays (it can be disabled) and saves the returned events to local storage therefore immediately showing up via the watcher - if its filter matches.
+Also, every call by default hits nostr relays (it can be disabled) and saves the returned models to local storage therefore immediately showing up via the watcher - if its filter matches.

 The system is aware of previously loaded data so it will add different `since` filters to relay queries appropriately.